hussain-ahmed2/e-commerce-app/README.md

 * User profile with order history and personal details management
 * Responsive design for mobile and desktop

+## Live Demo

+You can view a live demo of the app at [https://e-commerce-shop-by-hussain.netlify.app](https://e-commerce-shop-by-hussain.netlify.app).

 ## Getting Started

 1. Clone the repository and install the dependencies with `npm install` or `yarn install`.